pmalex/lattice-modularity-test/README.md

 # lattice-modularity-test
-Program build lattice of congruences of act (automata), and can check modularity and distributivity of this lattice.
+Program build lattice of congruences of act (automata), and can check modularity and distributivity of it's lattice.

 For how it work - see readme.